 QS4.
-What are the 2003 net-to-carrier rates for the Federal group and your SSSGs?
+What are the 2004 net-to-carrier rates for the Federal group and your SSSGs?

-Federal l Group SSS G #1 SSS G #2 Self Family Self Family Self Family
+Federal Group SSSG #1 SSS G #2 Self Family Self Family Self Family

 Note: Federal Rates from Line 5, Attachment III.
 If an SSSG has more than two rating tiers, include the rates for all tiers.
-Make sure that at least 5% of the SSSGs enrollment is in the Federal rate code area.
+Make sure that at least 5 percent of the SSSGs enrollment is in the Federal rate code area.

-QS5.
-What is the rating re egion (as defined earlie er on page 4) used t o determine the S SSSGs
+- QS5.
+What is the rating region (as defined earlier on page 4) used to determine the SSSGs? - QS6.

-QS6.
 Did you make sure you compared the enrollment in the rating region for a potential SSSG with the federal enrollment in the rate code area?

-[]YES []NO If No , please do so.
+[] YES [] NO If No, please do so.

 QS7.
+What are the five groups you do business with that are closest in total contract size to the

-Federal group, and w oups you do business what type of benefit pla on the Federal group. n do they have?
-Inc clude purchasing alliances.
+Federal group, and what type of benefit plan do they have?
+Include purchasing alliances.
+Include information on the Federal group.
+Also, include groups that are not eligible to be SSSGs.

-Group) Total # of Contracts Effective Rate Date Coverage Rating Method
+Group Total # of Contracts Effective Rate Date Coverage Rating Method

-Federa al Group
+Federal Group

 1.

 2.

 3.

 4.

 5.

-,
+2.

+3.

+4.

+5.

 QS9.
-Are there any groups group than either of y you do business with your SSSGs? that are closer in to otal contract size t to the Federal
+Are there any groups you ogroup than either of your S nat are closer in to tal contract size to th e Federal

 [] YES [] NO

-If Yes, explain why t he groups are not SSS Gs.
+If Yes, explain why the gro oups are not SSSG S.

-QS10. the Federal group?
-We community rates and GGs receive any type of Ve consider an early rate is lower than the actual factor less than 1.0 as te quote that is not al community rates updated to reflec t the actual
+QS10.
+Did either of the SSSGs receive any type of discount, or any other type of rate advantathe Federal group?
+We consider an early rate quote that is not updated to reflect the accommunity rates and is lower than the actual community rates to be a discount.
+(Note interpret an industry factor less than 1.0 as a discount factor) e actual

-[] YES [] NO
+[]YES [] NO

-If Yes, explain what kind of discount or rat e advantage the SS SG received.
+If Yes, explain what kind of of discount or rate advantage the SSS SG received.

-If Yes, did you apply the discount to the Fe deral group?
+If Yes, did you apply the d iscount to the Fede eral group?

-[]YES [] NO If no, please do so.
+[]YES [] NO If no, explain why.

 QS11.
-Dia you use projected a emographics for an SSS G'S CRC factors and/or step-up factors? []YES [] NO If Yes, explain why yo had used actual enrolln , and show what the factors would be if you Projected demographic change in the enrollme nere is a clear justification for expecting a QS12.
-Did you rate the SSSGs i using a method other the an that used for the Federal group? [] YES [] NO If Yes, explain why and provide your underwriti ng guidelines.
+Did you use projected demographics for an SSSG's CRC factors and/or step-up factors? []YES [] NO If Yes, explain why yo had used actual enrollr 1 5 s, and show what the factors would be if you Projected demographic change in the enrollme 2 2 here is a clear justification for expecting a QS12.
+Did you rate the SSSGs using a method other than that used for the Federal group? []YES [] NO If Yes, explain why and provide your underwri ing guidelines.
 QS13.
-If you use TCR or CRC, Form the same for the Fe shown on the Backup SSSG Comparison Shee SGs? []YES [] NO If No, explain (see p.
-17) EXPLANATI ON
+If you use TCR or CRC, Form the same for the Fe - shown on the Backup SSSG Comparison Sheet SGs? []YES [] NO If No, explain (see p.
+17)